ahomoudi/KlimaKonformC3/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of KlimaKonformC3 is to ...
+The goal of KlimaKonformC3 is to analysis the Agricultural Simulations performed within of the Projekt KlimaKonform (TB C3 Landwirtschaft)

 ## Installation

+`KlimaKonformC3` is NOT available from CRAN, so you can NOT use `install.packages("KlimaKonformC3")`.

 You can install the development version of KlimaKonformC3 like so: